Cross-Disciplinary Learning and Teaching Initiative

 Purpose of Initiative

-Funded by the Advancing Excellence in Teaching Endowment, the purpose of this initiative is to enable faculty members to develop and participate in cross-disciplinary workshops that enhance the quality of the academic program of Whitman College.
+Funded by the Advancing Excellence in Teaching Endowment, this initiative's purpose is to enable faculty members to develop and participate in cross-disciplinary workshops that enhance the quality of the academic program of Whitman College.

 In 2010, the Committee of Division Chairs prepared the academic planning document, Building on Excellence, in which it was noted that "the capacity to draw connections between apparently discrete domains of knowledge and experience" is one of the distinguishing features of a liberal arts education.
 Cultivating "webs of connections among established departments and other key elements of the academic program" is central to this goal.
 The CDLTI initiative is intended to facilitate this effort.

 Maria Lux, Coordinator (Art); Jakobina Arch (History); Eunice Blavascunas (Anthropology and Environmental Studies); Zachary Campbell (Film and Media Studies); Eva Hoffman (German and Gender/Women's studies); Adeline Rother (General Studies and Foreign Languages and Literatures); Ana Maria Spagna (English).

 Animals and the Future Report - Lux Workshop

 Janis Breckenridge, Coordinator (Spanish); Tom Armstrong (Psychology); Daniel Forbes (Sheehan Gallery); Michelle Jenkins (Philosophy); Lydia McDermott (General Studies/Writing Center); and Jenna Terry (English/General Studies).
 Report - Breckenridge Workshop

 Disability Studies and the Ethics of Representation: Theoretical, Discursive and Aesthetic Approaches to Physical and Mental Impairments